Omfalos/recriutment-app/README.md

 ## HOW TO INSTALL

-To install all dependencies clone repository and run:
+To install all dependencies clone repository and run in console:

 - npm:
   ```